dgsrz/nit-listening-platform-helper/README.md

 nit-listening-platform-helper
 =============================

-A chrome plug-in can remove restrictions from ZJU-NIT listening platform, additionally help undergraduates complete their after-class works more effectively
+A chrome plug-in that could remove restrictions from ZJU-NIT listening platform, additionally help guys complete their after-class works more effectively